timescale/docs/timescaledb/tutorials/nyc-taxi-cab/index.md

 ## About querying IoT data with TimescaleDB

-This tutorial uses the NYC taxi data to show you how to construct queries for IoT devices.
+This tutorial uses the [NYC taxi data][nyc-tlc] to show you how to construct queries for IoT devices.
 The analysis you do in this tutorial is similar to the kind of analysis data science organizations use to do things like plan upgrades, set budgets, and allocate resources.

 It starts by teaching you how to set up and connect to a Timescale database, create tables, and load data into the tables using `psql`.